ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 For each JVM, the only specific tuning parameters were the initial heap size, typically set to 1m (e.g., -Xms1m), and the maximum heap size, which varies depending on the application category.
 However, within the same category of tests, these heap tuning flags remained the same.

-# Results of Applications Runtime Execution
+# Applications Runtime Execution Results

 This section presents the measurement results obtained during the execution of each application category.

 Within each category, multiple measurements were taken, and the baseline was subtracted from each of them.
 The results were then aggregated using the arithmetic mean (average), and a margin of error was calculated based on a [confidence](https://en.wikipedia.org/wiki/Confidence_interval) interval for each group.
 This error score is depicted in each bar plot.

 To enable a high-level comparison of overall energy consumption scores across all the categories and JVMs, the normalized [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) was generated.
 This serves as an informative metric for assessing relative energy consumption.

+*Note: All subsequent plots from this category represent the mean energy consumption for each JVM during runtime execution after subtracting the baseline measurements, including the 90% confidence level error.*

 ## Off-the-Shelf Applications